 5. May Help Improve Skin Health and Prevent Acne

-Rapid changes in blood sugar levels are associated with acne and other skin reactions, so because chromium helps to balance blood sugar levels it is linked with improvements in skin health.
-Foods rich in chromium (such as broccoli) also usually contain other phyotnutrients and antioxidants that can improve skin’s appearance and help fight acne or common signs of aging.
+Rapid changes in blood sugar levels are associated with acne and other skin reactions, so because chromium helps balance blood sugar levels, it is linked with improvements in skin health.

 6. Supports a Healthy Metabolism and Energy Levels